ADP Pro Luminosity Masks With Layers

-Creating Luminosity Masks with layers has been a main feature in ADP Pro panels for a number of years.
-Using layers has a couple of advantges over using calculations, which are also built into ADP Pro v3.
+Using layers to create Luminosity Mask selections has been a main feature in ADP Pro panels for a number of years.
+Using layers has a couple of advantages over using calculations, which are also built into ADP Pro v3.
 The main advantages to this method of mask creation are the layers, and how colour masks can be used.

 By creating Luminosity Masks with layers, you can adjust your mask with colour sliders.
 This gives you further control in selecting the areas you want to target.
 The advantage with colour masks with layers is we can make a final selection, then use the colour masks to see what effect they have on our selection.
 With other methods of mask creation, selecting a colour mask is done at a Lights 1 selection, then you modify the mask.
 In the layers method of mask creation it can be done at any time.
 It doesn’t end there, we have added in a few additional mask modification tools that have never been available before when working with layers.

-All masks using the Luminosity Masks With Layers panel are 16-bit, as are all the methods of mask creation in ADP Pro v3.
+When you are creating Luminosity Masks with Layers, they are 16-bit, as are all the methods of mask creation in ADP Pro v3 Luminosity Masks Panel.

-Luminosity With Layers Panel in ADP Pro v3
+Create Luminosity With Layers Panel in ADPPro v3

 We have added some incredible power and functionality into creating luminosity masks with layers.
 You’ll find many features you have not seen previously giving you a massive amount of control and not seen before in this method of mask creation.